- Center for Robert Penn Warren Studies

 No matter what you choose to emphasize (and you're not limited to one of these), you will develop a prodigious skill set that will serve you well the rest of your life.
 English majors, curious and analytical, are practices critical thinking and better writers than most.
 They are good at drawing generalities from particulars, they are articulate, they appreciate the nuances of language (and are therefore not easily manipulated by it), and they develop the ability to see things from multiple points of view.
 In short, they are prepared to pursue a plethora of professions, limited only by their desires.
 For more specifics, see our Career Guide.

 To talk with a faculty member about one or more of these possibilities, just email one of the following faculty members:

 Teaching English in high school: Dr. David LeNoir

-Creative or Professional Writing: Dr. Molly McCaffrey
+Creative Writing: Dr. Molly McCaffrey

 TESL: Dr. Alex Poole

 For general questions or information, don't hesitate to contact me:

 For more information, here are some relevant links:Undergraduate Catalog